ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     run: ./scripts/update_landuse_driver.sh
 ```

-A dictionary to run scripts or subcommands at various stages of a _payu_ submission.
+Run scripts or subcommands at various stages of a _payu_ submission.
 The above example comes from the `release-historical+concentrations` configuration, where the ```update_landuse_driver.sh``` is used to apply historical land use changes at the end of each run.

 For more information about specific `userscripts` fields, check the relevant section of [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#postprocessing).